blabla1337/skf-flask/skf/markdown/code_examples/java/39-code_example--XMLPrevention--.md

     {

 		/*
-        First we import our inputvalidation controll class. for more detailed information about input validation check the code examples for "Input validation" & "Single input validation".
+        First we import our inputValidationControl class. for more detailed information about input validation check the code examples for "Input validation" & "Single input validation".
         */
-        inputValidationControll validate = new inputValidationControll();
+        inputValidationControl validate = new inputValidationControl();

         boolean  doFunction = true;